Killer Kyle: Professional wrestling career

-Early career (1988-1992)
+Early career (1988–1992)

-Born in Morristown, TN, Mark Kyle made his professional debut for Continental Championship Wrestling as Pvt.
+Born in Morristown, Tennessee, Mark Kyle made his professional debut for Continental Championship Wrestling as Pvt.
 Mark Kyle.
 His earliest match was against Danny Davis on May 28, 1988.
 He began wrestling for Jim Crockett Promotions within two years.
-On January 16, 1990, he made his first WCW appearance at the Center Stage Theatre in Atlanta where he and Rick Fargo lost to The Rock 'n' Roll Express (Ricky Morton & Robert Gibson).
+On January 16, 1990, he made his first WCW appearance at the Center Stage Theatre in Atlanta, where he and Rick Fargo lost to The Rock 'n' Roll Express (Ricky Morton & Robert Gibson).
 He also received matches against NWA World Tag Team Champions The Steiner Brothers (Rick & Scott Steiner) with Brad Batten on January 31 and Ned Brady on February 17.
 He also teamed with Jerry Rose and Bob Cook in a 6-man tag team match against Mike Rotunda, Norman the Lunatic and Abdullah the Butcher at the Georgia Mountains Center in Gainesville, Georgia on April 2.

 In July 1990, he appeared on NWA Worldwide against Star Blazer and, with Fred Avery, against The Southern Boys (Steve Armstrong & Tracy Smothers).
 He also faced Hector Guerrero that same year.